view-io/personal/src/ViewPersonal.Server/README.md

 ### Setup

-1. The application uses SQL Server LocalDB by default.
-Make sure you have it installed.
+1. The application uses SQLite as its database provider.
+No additional database setup is required — the database file will be created automatically.
-2. The database will be automatically created and migrated on first run.
+2. On first run, the database will be automatically created and migrated using Entity Framework Core.
+3. The SQLite database file (view-personal-server.db) will be stored in the application’s root directory by default.

 ### API Endpoints